Resource Efficiency

 Energy Management

 Central Retail recognizes the importance of energy efficiency management in ensuring sustainable business operations.
 Therefore, it has established an energy management plan to reduce energy consumption, improve operational efficiency, and minimize environmental impact.
+Central Retail has getrgets to address energy savings, aiming to reduce energy consumption by 30% per person per year and increase the proportion of renewable energy use to 50% by 2030.
 To achieve these goals, Central Retail has implemented a comprehensive energy management strategy, beginning with energy audits in retail stores and warehouses to assess energy usage patterns and identify opportunities for reducing unnecessary energy consumption.
-Alongside these audits, Central Retail has undertaken infrastructure improvements, such as upgrading electrical and air conditioning systems to energy-efficient alternatives and installing smart energy management systems.
+In 2024 Central Retail has conducted energy audits for 26 stores under Central department store and Robinson department store.
+The audits identified Central department store Rama 3 as having the highest energy consumption, primarily attributed to Chiller systems and well operating the indoor air conditioning.
+Alongside these audits, Central Retail has undertaken infrastructure improvements, such as chiller systems, well operating the indoor air conditioning and installing smart energy management systems resulting in reduction of 2.90 MWh of energy consumption.
 Additionally, measures have been developed to reduce energy use within operational processes.
 Central Retail also promotes employee participation in energy conservation by encouraging changes in energy usage behavior.
 Energy-saving initiatives are regularly monitored and evaluated to ensure measurable results, analyze energy consumption data, and adjust strategies and action plans to enhance efficiency.
 Moreover, Central Retail ensures compliance with international standards, as demonstrated by the Central Marketing Group’s warehouse, which has achieved ISO 50001:2018 certification.
 This certification promotes continuous improvement in energy performance, contributing to cost reduction, greenhouse gas emissions reduction, and minimization of environmental impacts.

 Beyond energy reduction measures, Central Retail is committed to the use of clean and renewable energy, such as solar power, by installing solar panels in its facilities and increasing the proportion of renewable energy in its operations.
 Moreover, investments in innovation and technology to increase energy efficiency for Central Retail in the long-term.
 This includes the adoption of advanced automation systems and explore energy-efficient building materials to further reduce energy usage.
 Meanwhile, Central Retail emphasizes the importance of employee awareness by providing energy efficiency trainings to ensure that staff members adopt best practices for energy conservation in daily activities.
 By fostering a corporate culture that prioritizes energy conservation and sustainability, Continously, Central Retail remains committed to developing new initiatives that enhance energy efficiency that align with international sustainable development standards.